Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 * Migration includes the URL paths of pages but not Alternative URLs or Former URLs.
 * Linked pages are currently not supported in Xperience by Kentico.
 The migration creates standard page copies for any linked pages on the source instance.
 * Page permissions (ACLs) are currently not supported in Xperience by Kentico and are not migrated.
+* Migration of Page Builder content is only available for Kentico Xperience 13.

 #### Page Builder content